hbc/NGS_Data_Analysis_Course/sessionV/lessons/03_peak_calling_spp.md

 ### Subtract background

-The statistical significance of a 'peak' observed for a putative protein binding position depends on the expected background pattern.
+The statistical significance of a peak observed for a putative protein binding position depends on the expected background pattern.

 The input tag density identifies three major types of background anomalies: